tuxmonteiro/tuxmonteiro/README.md

 ![welcome](assets/banner2026.png)

 ### 🗿 About Me

-I'm a **Cloud Architect** and **System/Software Engineer** passionate about **Cloud Computing, Cybersec, PaaS, backend development, and problem-solving** 😎.
-Deep experience in **Site Reliability Engineering (SRE)** improving several critical projects.
+I'm a **Cloud Architect** and **Software/System Engineer** passionate about **AI, Cloud Computing, Cybersecurity, Platform Engineering, backend development, and solving complex problems** 😎.

-I love promoting an environment of critical thinking/data-driven approach, continuous learning and strong relationships.
+I've spent years building and operating large-scale distributed systems, with a strong background in **Site Reliability Engineering (SRE)**.
+I enjoy creating environments where **critical thinking, data-driven decisions, continuous learning, and strong engineering culture** come first.

+---

 ### 🛠️ Tech Stack

-- **Cloud Computing**: AWS (I'm AWS Certified Solution Architect Professional and DevOps Engineer Professional) and GCP
+* ☁️ **Cloud**: AWS (**AWS Certified Solutions Architect – Professional** and **DevOps Engineer – Professional**) and GCP.
-- **Software Engineer** : Java (Project Reactor and Spring framework enthusiast, but only where it makes sense), Terraform HCL, Python, C++ and Shell scripting expertise (I've already developed using Scala, Ruby, Clojure, Kotlin and Go, but not actively).
-- **Kubernetes**: Using AWS EKS, GCP GKE, Rancher, Cilium, and more.
-In prehistory I used pure docker, but I'm currently a podman enthusiast.
-- **Linux** since 1999 (**Red Hat Certified Engineer** in 2003) and currently in a love affair with Ubuntu.
-Proud sysadmin and kernel compiler in spare time.
-- **SRE** - API first.
-Observability using open standards as OpenTelemetry.
-C4 model, RFC and ADR docs as the best way to discuss and record architectural design ideas and ensure that decisions and their context stand the test of time.
-Automation is the king (IaC with Terraform, setup with ansible, CI/CD and Universe as a code)
+* 💻 **Software Engineering**: Java, Python, Rust, C++, Terraform HCL and Shell.
+I've also built production systems with Kotlin, Go, Scala, Ruby and Clojure.
+I believe choosing the right tool matters more than collecting languages.
+* 🤖 **AI-Assisted Development**: Teaching AI to write the boring code while I keep it away from production incidents... and my credit card statement.
+* ☸️ **Platform Engineering**: Kubernetes (EKS, GKE, Rancher, Cilium) with a pragmatic mindset—sometimes the best Kubernetes cluster is the one you never had to create.
+* 📈 **SRE**: API-first, OpenTelemetry, Infrastructure as Code (Terraform), Ansible, CI/CD, C4 Model, ADRs and RFCs.
+Automation is the default, not an afterthought.

+---

-### ✨ What I Work On
+### ✨ What I'm Working On

-- Learning new frameworks, new cloud and software architectures, Blockchain ideas, Rust and Scala languages, and AI-powered solutions.
+* Exploring new software architectures, distributed systems, AI agents, Rust, Scala, and modern cloud-native patterns.
-- I'm using my free time to launch a new AI-powered financial asset management platform targeting the European market.
+* Building an **AI-powered financial asset management platform** focused on the European market.

+---

-### ⚡ Fun fact
+### ⚡ Fun Fact

-- My first graduation was Astronomy 🤓
+My first degree wasn't Computer Science...

+It was **Astronomy**. 🤓🌌

+So yes, I literally started my career by looking at the stars before moving to the cloud.

 <!--
 ### Stats